Last Updated on

 You can do all the features in Hulu that you can do on your cable shows.
 There is no difference.
 There are some on demand type things that require you to watch their advertisements (usually just around 30 seconds to a minute) but my cable network did not allow fast forwarding on certain on demand items so I find this go be similar.

-2 Things I Didn’t Anticipate When Switching to Hulu from Cable
+2 Things I Didn’t Anticipate When Switching From Cable to Hulu Live TV

 So far, you have read all the things I really like about Hulu.
 Of course, there are typically a few little hurdles when you make a big switch like this and I thought I would share the two that stood out to me that I did not really anticipate up front.